Jonathan Nelson Professor of Humanities and Philosophy

 Paul Guyer came to Brown in 2012 as the inaugural Jonathan Nelson Professor of Humanities and Philosophy.
-He will be active in the Cogut Humanities Center as well as in the Philosophy Department.
+He is active in the Cogut Humanities Center as well as in the Philosophy Department.

 Guyer received his PhD from Harvard in 1974, and taught at the University of Pittsburgh and the University of Illinois-Chicago before moving to the University of Pennsylvania, where he taught for thirty years.
 At Penn, he was the Florence R. C. Murray Professor in the Humanities.
 He has also been a visiting professor at Michigan, Princeton, and Harvard.